flameydev/dock/README.md

 ---

 ## Known Limitations
-- Jump support is planned for v3.
+- No method to receive all inputs from a client.
-- Group tagging and context switching are planned for v3.
+- No error handling.

-Known limitations will be addressed in future releases.
+- Input Binds for instances in Workspace are limited to ClickDetectors only.

 ---

 ## Contributing & Support
 Contributions are more than welcome!
-If you've got a feature idea or bug fix, open an issue or pull request.
-I will try my best to look at all of them!
+If you've got a feature idea or a bug fix, open an issue or pull request.
+I will try my best to look at all of them.

-If you seek help or support with anything related to Dock, feel free to ask in the Discord server linked below. (under construction)
+If you need support with anything related to Dock, feel free to ask in the Discord server linked below. (under construction)

 Link: https://discord.gg/a6r8uGDQqw